 Michael is currently attending Naropa University for his MA in Contemplative Psychotherapy and Buddhist Psychology.
 He is a Professional Level 500-hour Kripalu Yoga Teacher and the former Director of Yoga Teacher Training for Mind the Mat Studio.
-He received his initial 200-hour teaching certification from Yoga to the People in NYC and is a Registered Yoga Teacher with Yoga Alliance.
-Michael has also been certified in Thai massage bodywork with the Thai Institute of Healing Arts.
-He holds a Bachelor’s of Fine Arts from Boston University and has studied dance, the Alexander Technique, and Reiki energy-work.
+He has created retreats, teacher training programs, workshops and classes for students.
+He also works with clients one-on-one.
+Michael received his initial 200-hour teaching certification from Yoga to the People in NYC and is a Registered Yoga Teacher with Yoga Alliance.
+He has been certified in Thai bodywork with the Thai Institute of Healing Arts.
+He holds a Bachelor’s of Fine Arts in Acting from Boston University and has studied dance, the Alexander Technique, and Reiki energy-work.
 He draws on the range of modalities to broaden and deepen the yoga experience for his students.

 I first experienced meditation without knowing it as a kid playing the drums.
 Occasionally I would land in “the pocket”, as musicians call it, and be completely absorbed in the moment.
 Years later, while living in New York City, I was dragged into my first yoga class against my will.
 Within that class my perspective shifted, though, and by the end I realized he had found a new home.
 It was the first time I had experienced quiet in the midst of the hectic, whirling, New York City environment.
 I’ve come to realize that sense of calm I experienced is actually our natural state and the practices of yoga can and do take us back home to ourselves.